Melanoma Awareness, Skin Cancer, Preventative Tips, Skin Checks

 Growing: Moles that grow and change very rapidly.

-The moles don’t need to be dark or have any other colour to them, but the key giveaway is that they are raised, often very symmetrical, are firm to touch, and most importantly are changing/growing progressively.
+Nodular melanoma isn’t necessarily dark or coloured, but the key giveaway is that it's raised, often symmetrical, firm to touch, and most importantly, is changing/growing progressively.
 In the early stages, this change might just be a sense of change rather than visible – perhaps the mole is itchy, or just feels funny.

 This type of melanoma can affect anyone, but is generally much more common in men over 50.
-The frightening thing about nodular melanoma is that because they grow fast, they can go deep very quickly (within a few months), which is why they are so dangerous and need early diagnosis and removal.
+The frightening thing about nodular melanoma is that because it grows fast, it can go deep very quickly (within a few months), which is why it’s so dangerous and needs early diagnosis and removal.

-Melanoma does not always fit the A.B.C.D.E. or E.F.G. rules described above.
-If you notice a mole or skin lesion that is...
+Just to make checking your skin even trickier, melanoma doesn’t always fit the ABCDE or EFG rules.
+If you notice a mole or skin lesion (abnormal spot) that is...